matthewwyndham/learnArrayMethods/README.md

 # learnArrayMethods

-Learning how to use differen array methods in javascript
+Learning how to use different array methods in javascript